kranzuft/nodlim_old/README.md

 ## NODLIM: Programming challenges and solutions

-A website in (very) early development, aimed toward providing programming challenges with coded solutions.
+A website in early development, aimed toward providing programming challenges with coded solutions.

 ### Topics to be covered: